npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Mon, 24 Jun 2024 16:01:08 +0530
 ### [Trash war: What's inside the balloons that North Korea is sending across the border?](https://www.firstpost.com/explainers/trash-war-whats-inside-the-balloons-that-north-korea-is-sending-across-the-border-13785601.html)

-Article found but Couldn't summarize
-North Korea has been flying balloons since late May into the South.
-An analysis reveals that many of them had articles printed with Hello Kitty characters, badly worn clothing, and soil containing traces of human faeces and parasites
+Tensions have escalated between North and South Korea due to North Korea sending trash-filled balloons into South Korea.
+These balloons contain items like clothes with childish character prints, worn-out clothing, and soil with traces of human faeces and parasites.

+South Korea has responded by deploying military and scientific teams to inspect the objects, condemning the act as "low-class" and suspending a military deal with North Korea.
+North Korea claims the balloons are retaliation for anti-Pyongyang propaganda sent from South Korea by defectors and activists.

 Mon, 24 Jun 2024 14:54:02 +0530
 ### [NEET, NET rows: How Bihar has gained notoriety for exam cheating](https://www.firstpost.com/explainers/neet-net-rows-bihar-board-exam-cheating-education-13785555.html)

-Article found but Couldn't summarize
-The NEET, NET exam paper leaks have brought Bihar to the centre stage.
-The Hindi belt state has gained notoriety over the years for mass cheating in Bihar board examinations.
-The decline in learning levels in schools is another cause of alarm
+Bihar is facing scrutiny due to its alleged involvement in multiple major examination leaks.
+The state is at the center of the NEET-UG 2024 paper leak case, with the prime suspect identified as a resident of Bihar.
+The CBI is investigating the case, and further arrests have been made in neighboring Jharkhand and Maharashtra.

+This incident follows another major controversy involving the UGC NET paper leak, where a CBI team was attacked by villagers while investigating the case.
+Bihar has a long-standing reputation for cheating in examinations, with numerous high-profile incidents occurring in recent years, including the BSEB Class 12 topper scam in 2016.

+Adding to these concerns, studies have shown a decline in reading levels among Bihar school children.
+Despite efforts to improve the education system, challenges persist with low student and teacher attendance, contributing to Bihar's ongoing educational crisis.

 Mon, 24 Jun 2024 14:24:40 +0530
 ### [Heatwave scorches east as floods devastate Midwest: How extreme weather is wreaking havoc in the US](https://www.firstpost.com/explainers/heatwave-scorches-east-as-floods-devastate-midwest-how-extreme-weather-is-wreaking-havoc-in-the-us-13785539.html)